abdul-1432/Sprinkel_Cursor/README.md

 ## Acknowledgments

-- The sprinkle animation idea was inspired by [example-inspiration-site.com](https://example-inspiration-site.com).
+- The sprinkle animation idea was inspired by [example-inspiration-site. com](https://example-inspiration-site.com).
 - Special thanks to the contributors who made this project better.

 ## Contact

-If you have any questions or suggestions, feel free to contact me at your-email@example.com.
+If you have any questions or suggestions, feel free to contact me at [gafoor.mngr@gmail.com](youremail@example.com).

 ---
 Feel free to customize the above template according to your project's specific details.
 Remember to provide clear instructions on how to use the Sprinkle Cursors, and don't forget to add your contact information for any inquiries.
 Happy coding!